vseryakov/backendjs/README.md

       - id,id.. - list of account ids that can see this account
     - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
     - _height - height of the icon, same rules apply as for the width above
-    - _ext - image file format, default is jpg, supports: gif, png, jpg
+    - _ext - image file format, default is jpg, supports: gif, png, jpg, jp2

   Example: